 Break-in Period: When I first got them, they were very tight, and it took a couple of training sessions to break them in.
 They are rather slim and would be ideal for someone with slender to normal feet.
 However, at most, a somewhat wide foot would be able to wear them comfortably (given that they be broken in).

 Design: I would not consider these high-tops since they come up to the middle of my shin.
 However, they have superb ankle support.
 The ridges on the spine of the shoes give additional support so that there is not much flexion backwards.
 Even though the material is flexible itself, the shoe retains its form when not in use.
 The color scheme is coordinated and understated, with little accents of red here and there.
 The boots look as good or even better in person, and I feel like I am wearing the most stylish and classy boots when I spar or compete.

-Quality: The build quality is top-notch.
+Quality and Durability: The build quality is top-notch.
 Although I had to cut off some loose strands on the toe-cap a few months ago, nothing has been or is now out of place or tearing, except for a minor strand on the toe-cap.
 However, the durability may be lacking.
 From the picture of showing the heels, you can see that Adidas patterned the heels and soles, which seemed to have been there for short-term grip, but as I’ve used my boots, the grip has worn around the sole.
-They may have degraded faster than normally, since I’ve used them on the street and on polished concrete occasionally.
+They may have degraded faster than normally, since I’ve used them on the street occasionally.
 But I mostly wear them on turf and track.
-Still, even though the sole has degraded most through my use, the shoes still feel snug and have ample grip for competition.
+Still, even though the sole has degraded through my use, the shoes still feel snug and have ample grip for competition.